HorizonRDK/tros_en/docs/boxs/detection/yolo.md

 3. Horizon RDK has installed MIPI or USB cameras.
 If there is no camera available, the algorithm can be experienced offline by local JPEG/PNG images or MP4, H.264, and H.265 videos.

 4. Confirm that the PC can access the Horizon RDK through the network.

-### X86

-1. X86 environment has been configured with the Ubuntu 20.04 system image.

-2. X86 environment has successfully installed tros.b.

 ## Usage